HypeCheck

 Red Flags to Watch For

-• All mechanistic and efficacy data in the provided studies comes from animal models (mice and rats), not humans — effects may not translate
+• All efficacy data in provided studies is from animal models — no human clinical trials included

 Products Containing Bacopa Extract